Amazon Germany says more worried about snow than strikes

 "Amazon is a fair employer.
 Many of our workers have been with us for more than 14 years.
 The majority of workers would say it is a good, well-paid job."

-Trade union Verdi has staged a series of strikes this year in a dispute over pay and conditions at distribution centers in Leipzig and Bad Hersfeld.
-On Monday, the union said about 1,000 employees walked out, almost a fifth of the regular workforce there.
-Amazon said less than 800 staff had joined the strike.
+Trade union Verdi has staged a series of strikes this year in a dispute over pay and conditions at distribution centers in Leipzig and Bad Hersfeld and on Monday about 1,000 employees walked out, almost a fifth of the regular workforce there.

 "Snowfall in Germany is the bigger problem in the Christmas business ... that is what gives me worry lines," Kleber said, adding that the strikes had not affected deliveries so far.